 |"E.T." (and the gray tail of Parrish Princess).|

 A year later, during a summer vacation from high school, I worked in the yearling barn with Unusual Heat.
 I had also known him as a foal, when one of the farmhands nicknamed him “E.T.” because he thought the marking on the colt’s face was in the shape of Spielberg’s martian.
 As a yearling, the Rossard colt, as he was then known, was not my favorite to exercise: he was very thick – a tank – and always had some fancy footwork with undiscriminating, rather violent placement of his shod feet, but occasionally I ended up having to turn him out.
 One night, he stomped on me so hard I thought my little toe was severed.
 I managed to get him to his paddock, then hobbled back to the barn to take off my shoe and sock to see the damage.
 My toe was smashed but, I was happy to note, still attached to my foot.
-To this day, there’s a bump on it, which of course now I wear with pride.
+To this day, there’s a bump on it.

 |A tank, after being bought back in July of his yearling year.|

-Who would have ever thought that the U.S.’s breeding industry’s most influential female Horse of the Year of the last 40 years (not counting Havre de Grace, Zenyatta, and Rachel Alexandra, who haven’t produced foals yet) would be a Danish-bred, primarily Scandinavian-raced, one?
+Who would have ever thought that the U.S. breeding industry’s most influential female Horse of the Year of the last 40 years (not counting Havre de Grace, Zenyatta, and Rachel Alexandra, who haven’t produced foals yet) would be a Danish-bred, primarily Scandinavian-raced, one?